 Twisted copper wires in pairs are required for these cables.
 However, they differ depending on the Ethernet lines used.
 When switching DSL to Ethernet, you must take into account a variety of things in addition to copper wire.
 Plugging ports and devices are among them.

 Ethernet cables require larger plugs than DSL connections, so keep that in mind.
-The latter employs pluses similar to those used in telephones.
+The latter employs pulses similar to those used in telephones.
 If you want to avoid technical complications, don't mix up this plugging.

 CHECK ALSO: How to Share Your Android VPN Connection to Your PC